mgerber-10/Simple-TicTacToe/README.md

 # Simple-TicTacToe
-Simple game of Tic Tac Toe implemented in Python.
+Simple game of Tic Tac Toe for two users implemented in Python.